chriswestbrown/epcx/README.md

 epcx is a script for the Tarski system.
 Tarski itself (as of version 1.32) does not provide a good "black-box" quantifier elimination command.
-It provides tools, like qepcad-api-cal, qfr, clear-assignments, normalize, etc, but there is no overarching command that takes a quantified formula as input and makes intelligent decisions about how to combine these commands to efficiently produce a quantifier-free equivalent.
+It provides tools, like qepcad-api-call, qfr, clear-assignments, normalize, etc, but there is no overarching command that takes a quantified formula as input and makes intelligent decisions about how to combine these commands to efficiently produce a quantifier-free equivalent.
 This file defines the